How does ACE RMO work?

 Full details on what is required as part of your ACE application can be found in the Application Process section.

-Who can complete my ACE reference forms?
+Who can complete the ACE RMO referee report forms?

-In the case that a supervising SMO or Consultant is vocationally registered overseas, they must be regis-tered in a comparable health country as outlined by MCNZ to be eligible to supply a reference for you.
+In the case that a supervising SMO or Consultant is vocationally registered overseas, they must be regis-tered in a comparable health country (as outlined by MCNZ) to be eligible to supply a reference for you.

 In these cases ACE will accept: